-Regional renewable powerhouse in East Africa
+Regional renewable power play in East Africa

-Hydragas plans for a 600MW project series.
-The plan is to develop half Lake Kivu’s potential into a regional energy powerhouse.
-The lake’s energy resource has optimal production potential of 600 MWe of negative-carbon, gas-to-power for 50 years.
+Hydragas plans a 600 MW power project series.
+Our plan is to develop half Lake Kivu’s potential into a regional energy powerhouse.
+The lake’s optimal production potential is 600 MWe of negative-carbon, gas-to-power for 50 years.

 But Hydragas can build 2-3 x 50 MW projects in five years.
-These would produce at least 150 MW to the grid.
-In the five years gas power can displace all the temporary diesel and HFO generation.
+These would produce 150 MW to the grid.
+In the five years gas power can displace all the temporary diesel and HFO-fueled generation.
 This temporary power is presently the most expensive source.
 Gas should relegate diesel/HFO to a standby or peaking-power only.

-Hydragas can continue to make further similar investments.
+Hydragas can continue to make similar investments, up to the limits of the lake’s capacity.
 This project series can fulfill the balance of new power demand, for up to 20 years.
 Rwanda and DRC each hold 50% of the rights on the lake’s resource use.
-Each country can benefit by 400-500 MW from its share.
-This depends on key equipment choices.
+Each country can beneficially extract 300 MW from its share.
+This depends on several key equipment choices.

 This incremental supply would come from an internally-sourced, renewable, bio-genic, low-carbon methane resource.
 Thus both economies can cut their import bill for liquid fuels by 50% in the process.
-Hydragas plans to develop similar gas concessions and power supply agreements in the DRC.
+Hydragas plans to similarly develop gas concessions and power supply agreements in the DRC.
 The DRC development should be able to parallel that of Rwanda in terms of output.

-Project series and the East Africa Power Pool
+Project series & East Africa Power Pool

 In East Africa, some 2000-3000 MW of temporary diesel power has been in use for over a decade.
 It costs in the range of USc 25-30/kWh.
-We may assume that Kivu power enters the market soon.
+We may assume that Kivu power enters that export market soon.
 If so, it can benefit from exporting power at premium rates.
 For as long as power generation exceeds country needs, it can export the surplus very profitably.

 The region’s power balance is a problem.
 Unreliable inter-country grid access exacerbates it.
 Correction requires completion of missing segments of the proposed EAPP ring-grid.
 The grid requires new links.
 Dashed lines in the map above show planned additions.

 Expanding the EAPP grid to connect & distribute

-EAPP is planning for these grid expansions.
+EAPP has completed high-level planning for these grid expansions.
 The plan comprises numerous HV (>220 kV) inter-connector projects.
 One of these projects connects 2000 MW of hydro-power from Ethiopia.
 But this grid expansion plan requires coordination with the build-out of generation capacity.
-Ethiopia is leading the eastern additions of supply.
+Ethiopia is leading the eastern grid network’s additions of supply.

-But balancing the grid requires a strong western supply source too.
+But balancing the grid east-west requires a strong western supply source too.
 Lake Kivu’s combined methane gas and the lake’s outflow hydro may achieve that need.
 Kivu gas-to-power with the Ruzizi River cascade can supply about 1400 MW.
 Together, these projects can anchor the western end of the grid.
 Balancing the grid east-to-west reduces line losses by as much as 30%.

 Overuse or abuse of Lake Kivu gas resource

-Deviations from proposed policy in concessions
+Deviations from proposed concession policy

 Safety impacts of non-compliance to the MPs